twa16/userspace/README.md

 Userspace is a project that was envisioned by Manuel Gauto in 2014 during a meeting of George Mason University's Student Run Computing and Technology (http://srct.gmu.edu).
 The idea was to create a project that allowed members to spin up small VMs that they could do scratch work on for their project.
-The original project called for VMs but not that Docker has matured, it is a much better fit.
+The original project called for VMs but now that Docker has matured, it is a much better fit.

 ### Goals